3 ECTS credits

 The course is divided into two series of lectures (Dutch: college)

-The lectures consist of four parts: (i) philosophy of Antiquity and the Middle Ages, (ii) modern philosophy I, (iii) modern philosophy II, and (iv) 20th-century and contemporary philosophy.
-Following currents are discussed in the lectures: materialism, dialectical thinking, sophistry, idealism, hylemorphism, epicurism, stoicism and skepticism, monism and dualism, scholasticism, Islamic medieval philosophy, humanism, rationalism, empiricism, conservative and radical Enlightenment, transcendental philosophy, German idealism, existentialism, phenomenology, structuralism and post-structuralism, decolonial and postcolonial theory.
+The lectures consist of five parts: (i) philosophy of Antiquity, (ii) the Middle Ages, (iii) Renaissance, (iv) modern philosophy, and (v) 19th-century philosophy.
+Following currents are discussed in the lectures: materialism, dialectical thinking, sophistry, idealism, hylemorphism, epicurism, stoicism and skepticism, monism and dualism, scholasticism, Islamic medieval philosophy, humanism, rationalism, empiricism, Enlightenment, transcendental philosophy, German idealism.

 Course material